Rainbow-Dreamer/sf2_loader/README.md

 # a useful situation is to specify the bitrate of the exported mp3 file
 # to be exported (when you set the format parameter to 'mp3'), for example,
 # we want to specify the bitrate to be 320Kbps,
-# then this parameter could be {'bitrate': '320k'}
+# then this parameter could be {'bitrate': '320k

+# wait: if set to True, wait till the playback ends

 # examples